Residents Login

 pet dog looking out of the window of a flat

-For Tenants & Leaseholders
+For Residents & Leaseholders

 How do you find out if you can’t have a pet in a flat?

-All leasehold flats have a lease document that sets out the rules you must abide by.
 Take care when reading the lease to understand every term, as it’s easy to overlook vital points.
 Look specifically for:

 • A complete ‘no pets’ clause